 - Each does ~400K visits annually

-- Two Resorts in the Sierra Nevada Mountain Range
+- Two Resorts in the US Sierra Nevada Mountain Range

 - Each does ~100K visits annually

-In the third example, Partner A, in green, had a variable, dynamic pricing plan and Partner B offered a large range of prices, but still only offered 1 price per day.
-Partner A earned 40% more revenue than Partner B. Partner A’s yield for this product was lower than Partner B, but similar to example 1, Partner A was able to achieve more revenue further in advance than Partner B.
+In the third example, Partner A, in green, leveraged a Dynamic Pricing strategy, while Partner B offered a large range of prices, but still only offered 1 ticket price per day.
+Partner A earned 40% more revenue than Partner B. Partner A’s yield for this product was lower than Partner B, but similar to Examples 1 and 2, Partner A was able to achieve more revenue, further in advance than Partner B.

-The short answer is that all days aren’t equal.
-Since demand is highly variable throughout the season, a dynamic pricing plan makes sure that customers are seeing the right price, at the right time, for the right day.
-By using a dynamic plan, a non-peak Tuesday will have a lower starting price than a peak Saturday because the demand for both of those days is different.
-Dynamic pricing that rises over time also encourages customers to buy now, since they know the price is going to go up if they wait to buy.
-With a dynamic plan, you’ll lock in revenue in advance and ticket yield will increase as more tickets are purchased.
+Since demand is highly variable throughout the season, a dynamic pricing strategy makes sure that customers are seeing the right price, at the right time, for the right day.
+By using a dynamic strategy, a non-peak Tuesday will have a lower starting price than a peak Saturday because the demand for both of those days is different.
+Dynamic ticket pricing that rises over time also encourages customers to buy now, since they know the price is going to go up if they wait to buy.
+With a Dynamic Pricing strategy, you’ll lock in revenue in advance and ticket revenue increases at a dramatic rate as more tickets are purchased.

-Liftopia has a dedicated team that tests and adjusts our pricing strategies to yield the highest revenue possible for each day during the season for every partner.
-The pricing engine is built on millions of data points of consumer behavior online and prices each date according to demand.
-The large network of resorts that use Liftopia’s pricing model allows us to reinform our pricing model and make real-time improvements to strategy at a much faster rate than a resort or attraction implementing pricing strategy alone.
+Catalate has a dedicated team that tests and adjusts our pricing strategies to ensure the highest revenue possible for each day during the season for every partner.
+Our pricing engine is built on millions of data points of consumer behavior online and prices each date according to real-time demand.
+The large network of resorts that use Catalate’s pricing model allows a continuous assessment and improvement of pricing strategies at a much faster rate than a resort or attraction implementing a manual pricing strategy.

-The three examples show that a variable, dynamic plan can work for partners of different sizes in different regions.
-Do you want to see if our pricing plan will work for you?
-Reach out to firstname.lastname@example.org and we can build you a pricing plan focused on gaining more revenue for every day of your season.
+These 3 examples show that a Dynamic Pricing strategy can work for resorts, parks, and attractions of different sizes in different regions.
+Get in touch today and we can build you a pricing plan focused on increasing online revenue for every day of your season.